MalvernApps/My-Avalonia/README.md

 # AvaloniaRibbon
 Ribbon Control for Avalonia- my own view of it.
 Black and white icons can be eliminated.

-The purpose of this Avalonia component is to replicate Microsoft's Ribbon UI, as seen in Windows 8+'s File Explorer, Microsoft Office 2007+, and in various other places, for Avalonia.
+This Avalonia component aims to replicate Microsoft's Ribbon UI, as seen in Windows 8+'s File Explorer, Microsoft Office 2007+, and in various other places, for Avalonia.
 In its present state, it is fairly usable, but some features are still missing, so it should not considered complete.

 [![Nuget](https://img.shields.io/nuget/v/AvaloniaUIRibbon.svg?style=flat-square)](https://www.nuget.org/packages/AvaloniaUIRibbon)